chiselverify/class2020/assertion/readme.md

 ## TODO
 - Study supported assertion in Scala vs other HDL (e.g. SystemVerilog)
+  - Research Property keyword from SystemVerilog
+  - Find a way to implement concurrent assertion in Scala
+- Find a solution to count clockcycles
 - Include race conditions?
 - Make simple test example

+## Done